dparasam/events-spark/README.md

 nc -l 3333
 ```

-and then type events (one per line), each event in the format
+and then type events one per line, each event in the format

 `timestamp, customer_id, product_url, isProductInCart`
 where